Homebrew/homebrew-bundle/Readme.md

 This provides a successful exit code if everything is up-to-date so is useful for scripting.

+For a list of dependencies that are missing, pass `--verbose`.

+To check all dependencies by not exiting on the first missing dependency category, pass `--all`.

 ### List

 Outputs a list of all of the entries in the Brewfile.